BleuBleu/FamiStudio/Docs/docs/export.md

 ## MIDI

 Songs created using the FamiStudio tempo mode can be exported to MIDI.
+This is only available in the desktop version.

 ![](images/ExportMIDI.png#center)